Skip to main content

 This section shows you how to acquire MongoDB Atlas portal authentication information.
 Generate programmatic API Keys with project owner permissions using the instructions in the Atlas documentation.
 Then, copy the public key and private key.
 These serve the same function as a username and API Key, respectively.

 1. Generate programmatic API Keys with project owner permissions using the instructions in the Atlas documentation.
 Then, copy the public key and private key.
 These serve the same function as a username and API Key respectively.
+You may also have to configure ip access list for the host from which you want Atlas to accept API requests.

 2. Specify the API key Organization Member permissions, under Organization > Access Manager > API Keys, as shown in the following example.